Anomalous Phenomena and Consciousness (apc)

 What Remains Uncertain

 The phenomena catalogued here deserve serious investigation regardless of metaphysical commitments.
 If they hold up, analytic idealism gains empirical resonance.
-If they fail, idealism loses a source of empirical support — but its philosophical case (developed in Return to Consciousness) stands or falls on independent arguments.
+If they fail, idealism loses a source of empirical support — but its philosophical and methodological case (developed in Return to Consciousness and the gatekeeper sequence) does not stand or fall on these phenomena alone.

 References